List of Agents of S.H.I.E.L.D. characters: Leo Fitz

+De Caestecker was cast as Fitz in November 2012.
+The producers had been aware of De Caestecker from his work on the BBC Three series The Fades.
+Originally, Fitz was envisioned to have a more cocky personality, and morphed into the "insecure genius" once De Caestecker was cast.

 De Caestecker, in describing the character, said that "Fitz has got this funny kind of temper.
 He's quite passionate about what he does.
 So those moments where—I don't think he's someone that really responds very quickly to emotion; he doesn't really understand emotions as much".
 Fitz has a lot of interaction with Simmons in the series, with De Caestecker explaining "My character, he's Engineering, so he's on the computer and tech side of everything.
 He's consumed within that world, and he works very closely with Simmons, who's Biochem.
 They've got this kind of weird chemistry together, and they just kind of fit each other in a very weird way."
-Regarding the changing dynamic over time between Fitz and Simmons, De Caestecker said "I suppose what's happened from the start of season two up to mid-season is, they've become a lot stronger as individuals, I think.
-But I think they still care for and need each other a lot, and they also work better together when they are together.
-But I think there's a lot of things that have still been unsaid and will hopefully come out, certain confrontations that are still bubbling under."

 Despite being announced as a main cast member for the seventh season, De Caestecker does not appear in the first ten episodes, as he was committed to another project when the season started filming.
 He first appears in flashback sequences in "Brand New Day", receiving special guest star credit for his appearance.

 De Caestecker was named TVLines "Performer of the Week" for the week of September 27, 2015, for his performance in "Laws of Nature", particularly the episode's final scene.

 The Doctor

-In the fourth season, when Fitz's consciousness is submerged in the Framework, a virtual reality created by Holden Radcliffe, he becomes "The Doctor", also known as Leopold, Hydra's remorseless second-in-command, and has a relationship with Aida, who now goes by Ophelia / Madame Hydra.
-After taking the position of Head of Hydra following Aida's incapacitation, he creates for Aida a machine to become a real person and is forced out of the Framework by S.H.I.E.L.D., after which point Fitz is traumatized from his behavior there as The Doctor.
+In the fourth season, Fitz's consciousness is submerged in the Framework virtual reality.
+He becomes "The Doctor", also known as Leopold, Hydra's remorseless second-in-command, and has a relationship with Aida, who now goes by Ophelia / Madame Hydra.
+After taking the position of Head of Hydra following Aida's incapacitation, he creates for Aida a machine to become a real person.
+He is forced out of the Framework by S.H.I.E.L.D., after which point Fitz is traumatized from his behavior there as The Doctor.

 Due to multiple stressful factors across separate timelines in the fifth and sixth seasons, Fitz experiences a psychic split that enables his "Doctor" personality from the Framework to temporarily resurface.
 In the first timeline Fitz, on their orders, proceeds to dissect Daisy Johnson, while in the second timeline, The Doctor falls in love with the id of Jemma Simmons.